-In this exercise, we learn the calculation of the propagation of a pulsed light through a thin film of crystalline silicon.
-We consider a silicon thin film of 42 nm thickness, and an irradiation of a few-cycle, linearly polarized pulsed light normally on the thin film.
+In this exercise, we learn the calculation of a propagation of pulsed light through a thin film of crystalline silicon.
+We consider an irradiation of a few-cycle, linearly polarized pulsed light normally on a thin film of 40 nm thickness.
 This exercise should be carried out after finishing the ground state calculation that was explained in Exercise-4.
-The pulsed light locates in the vacuum region in front of the thin film.
-The parameters that characterize the pulsed light such as magnitude and frequency are specified in the input file.